 PicoArmor is a website dedicated to war gaming at the 1/600 scale.
 We are offering Oddzial Osmy (O8) miniatures and our 3mm buildings as leading products.
 We also carry Brigade Models excellent line of 2mm buildings and terrain that blend in very nicely on the gaming table with the 3mm miniatures.

-The new October releases arrived.
-Please check out the New Products section to see what came in.
+The January set of new releases are being shipped.
+We hope to have them in hand in about two weeks.
+Please check out the New Products section to see what is coming.

 Out of Stock

-Prime among these are the Soviet Red Star (Ru-600-1) and the U.S. high visibility (US-600-5) decals.
-We are working on orders for new stock but it will be possibly four to five months before new decals come in.
+We are out of the Soviet Red Star (Ru-600-1) and the U.S. high visibility (US-600-5) decals.
+An order for new stock is in but it will be possibly four to five months before the new decals come in.

 Hussari, 15mm Si-Fi